EagleGenomics-cookbooks/GMAP/README.md

 Description
 ===========

-Cookbook for installing GMAP (Genomic Mapping and Alignment Program for mRNA and EST Sequences): a standalone program for mapping and aligning cDNA sequences to a genome. http://research-pub.gene.com/gmap/
+Cookbook for installing GMAP (Genomic Mapping and Alignment Program for mRNA and EST Sequences): a standalone program for mapping and aligning cDNA sequences to a genome.
-Installs a specific vesion of GMAP, mainly to support deFuse on RHEL 6.5.

 Requirements
 ============